 - FOR SEALING: Your case resulted in a withhold but is prohibited by statute (see list above).

 Any Prior Conviction Disqualifies You From Expungement or Sealing

 Under Florida law any conviction for a criminal offense bars you from ever sealing or expunging a criminal record (except if you were the victim of human trafficking or your charges were dropped due to lawful self defense).

 You Can Only Seal or Expunge One Arrest IN FLORIDA

 Currently, Florida allows only one sealing or expungement for a Florida charge under its statutes per lifetime.
 They are no longer concerned about out-of-state expungements.
 Florida is only concerned with prior sealings or expungements in the state of Florida.
 If you have already had a criminal record sealed or expunged in Florida you cannot do it again.

-The only exceptions are if you have had a qualified juvenile expungement done in the past, are a victim of human trafficking or your charges were dropped due to lawful self-defense.
+The only exceptions are if you have had a ⚖ qualified juvenile expungement done in the past, are a victim of human trafficking or your charges were dropped due to lawful self-defense or your ⚖ record has been sealed for 10-years and you want to expunge the same record.
 Those do not count towards your one chance to seal or expunge a criminal record in Florida.

 An Expungement Requires That You Were Not Found Guilty

 Your charges can be expunged if they were dropped, dismissed no billed prior to a trial, or you were acquitted after a trial.
 If you were found guilty and had the adjudication withheld you may still qualify to have the record sealed.